DanteTrb/trbxai/README.md

 shap_values, explainer = get_shap_values(model, X, feature_names=X.columns.tolist())

 ## 🧪 Clinical Use Case
-You have only 56 patients with hereditary ataxia.
+You have only 46 patients with hereditary cerebellar ataxia.
 You want to:
 Augment the dataset with synthetic patients
 Train a robust classifier
 Understand which gait variables predict disease